 Before using Message Queue for MQTT, you must understand the concepts and terms related to this service and the MQTT protocol.
-For information about the use cases, see What is Message Queue for MQTT?.
+For information about the use cases, see What is MQTT.

 An entity that you create when you purchase Message Queue for MQTT.
 Each Message Queue for MQTT instance maps to a globally unique endpoint URL.
 Before using Message Queue for MQTT, you must create an instance in the corresponding region and access the service through the corresponding endpoint.
-For information about how to create an Message Queue for MQTT instance, see Quick start guide.
+For information about how to create an Message Queue for MQTT instance, see MQTT quick start.

 - MQTT broker

 - An Message Queue for MQTT broker that provides interaction based on the MQTT protocol and exchanges messages with an MQTT client and MQ for MQ.